bokkypoobah/ProofOfPepesInfo/README.md

 PNG images extracted from the transaction data can be found in [scripts/images](scripts/images).
 The same images are available as SVGs in [script/svgs/](scripts/svgs).

+See [Layer 8 Body](#layer-8-body-trait-000-beeping-froglet) for a breakdown of all tokenIds by body traits.

 <br />